mchaudhary22/I2GDS2024/micro_g2/README.md

     sbatch spades.sh
     ```
 > [!NOTE]
-> The data required for Step 2 can be found in `data/Step_2/` directory on this GitHub or you can copy the files directly from our directory using the following command:
+> The files required for Step 2 (`*_QC.fastq.gz`) can be can be directly copied from our directory using the following command:
 > ```
 > cp -r /projects/intro2gds/I2GDS2024/micro_g2/results/fastp_out_yingxian /path/to/destination    #change '/path/to/destination' to your location
 > ```